Certificate in Intellectual Property Law

 To obtain the certificate, a student must complete one substantial research paper satisfying the following criteria:

 - The paper must concern a topic relating directly to intellectual property law.

 - The paper must satisfy the criteria for the “Capstone” writing requirement.

 - The paper must be written for graded credit while at Lewis & Clark Law School.
-SPRING 2020 EXCEPTION: A Capstone taken as CR/NC due to the coronavirus pandemic will count.
+SPRING/FALL 2020 EXCEPTION: A Capstone taken as CR/NC due to specially adopted school policies will count.
 But the paper must still satisfy prong 2, meaning the paper must have actually earned a C or better.

-The Program Director has sole discretion to determine whether a student paper meets the foregoing criteria.
-A student with questions about whether a proposed paper will qualify under these criteria should consult with the Program Director about such questions as early as is practicable.
+The Certificate Director has sole discretion to determine whether a student paper meets the foregoing criteria.
+A student with questions about whether a proposed paper will qualify under these criteria should consult with the Certificate Director about such questions as early as is practicable.

 C. Grade Point Requirement